 - Removal of language that may lead to evaluation bias

 - Addition of language related to lifelong learning of best teaching practices

 - Addition of language related to assessment and learning outcomes.

 - The proposed changes were vetted through department discussions, all-campus forums, and the faculty senate handbook committee.
 The changes have been submitted to the Colorado Attorney General.
-When returned, these proposed changes will be voted upon by faculty with the hope of presenting these changes to the ASU Board of Trustees for insertion into the faculty handbook for the 2020/21 academic year.
+When returned, these proposed changes will be voted upon by faculty with the hope of presenting these changes to the Adams State Board of Trustees for insertion into the faculty handbook for the 2020/21 academic year.

 Changes to Search and Hiring Practices

 - Examples of job advertisement wording, search rubrics, and interview questions reflecting best practices in increasing faculty diversity have been created and made available to all search committee chairs through the Office of Equal Opportunity.